QIICR/QIN-PROSTATE-Repeatability-Radiomics/README.md

 ### Figure generation and data analysis

 The _FullStudy_RepeatabilityStudy.ipynb_ contains the code that was used to generate the figures for the pre-print paper [TBA link].
-It also contains additional figures and can be used as a good basis to further analyse the data and create your own additional figures.
+It also contains additional figures and can be used as a good basis to further analyze the data and create your own additional figures.

 This notebook should run out-of-the-box, if you have the whole repository cloned and all Python dependencies installed (see imports in notebook).
 The generated figures will be saved into the _EvalData/plots_ folder.

 ### Feature extraction

 Re-running the feature extraction (i.e. re-creating the files you find in the _EvalData_ folder) does not work out-of-the-box.
 You will need to request access and download the QIN-PROSTATE-Repeatability TCIA collection (check the paper for details).
 You can then use 3D Slicer to convert the data into "mpReview" style data.
 This is the structure we used for running the extraction with pyradiomics.
 You can use the mpReviewPreprocessor converter utility of the [3D Slicer Multiparametric Review (mpReview) module](https://github.com/SlicerProstate/mpReview) to convert the TCIA data into the required format (see the [mpReview readme](https://github.com/SlicerProstate/mpReview/blob/master/README.md)).
-However, as noted in the paper, we also performed additional processings to create variations of the data, like bias correction and registration.
-Please see the paper for deatils (all non-pyradiomics pre-processing was done with 3D Slicer).
+However, as noted in the paper, we also performed additional processing to create variations of the data, like bias correction and registration.
+Please see the paper for details (all non-pyradiomics pre-processing was done with 3D Slicer).

-The _FullStudy_ExtractPyRadiomics.ipynb_ should give you and idea how we performed the feature extraction.
+The _FullStudy_ExtractPyRadiomics.ipynb_ should give you an idea how we performed the feature extraction.
 You will also need the [pyradiomics library](https://github.com/Radiomics/pyradiomics).
 Note that it is not guaranteed that a different version of pyradiomics will create the same results for all features.
 Check the paper as well as the feature data files for the version that was used for this study.
 The basic settings for pyradiomics feature extractions, as used in the jupyter notebook, are located in the _PyRadiomicsSettings_ folder.

-The _FullStudy_ExtractPyRadiomics.ipynb_ notbeook requires a custom Python library wich you should download and put in a location where it will be found by Python (e.g. point the PYTHONPATH environment variable to the parent folder):
+The _FullStudy_ExtractPyRadiomics.ipynb_ notebook requires a custom Python library, which you should download and put in a location where it will be found by Python (e.g. point the PYTHONPATH environment variable to the parent folder):
 * [mpReviewUtils](https://github.com/michaelschwier/mpReviewUtils) (only required for the feature extraction notebook)